MohammadShakiba/Project_Libra_CP2K/Si75H64/step4/mb_and_sd/run_namd/Readme.md

  We run the NAD through the last lines of the code.
 Since we have defined the NAD run for each sub-trajectory in the `myfun` function we can run it through use of multiprocessing library of Python with the command `pool.map`.
 First we create a pool of processors using `pool.map(nprocs)`.
 Note that the number of processor is optimized to be the same as the number of sub-trajectories.
 Then, we run the `myfun` function for a set of variables, which here are the subtrajectories and the list of variables becomes `list(range(nsubtrajs))`, using `pool.map( myfunc, list(range(nsubtrajs)) )`.
 Finally, after running each function is done we close the pool to stop overflow of the computing system using `pool.close()` and `pool.join()`.

+**_NOTE_:** - Please note that the paths currently defined in these files may not be the correct paths for you.
+Please adjust all paths to your specific needs.